Iammdfaz12/Naruto-Anime-Quote-Website/README.md

 # Naruto-Anime-Quote-Website
-This is only for practice purpose.
+I did this for practicing CSS.